MixinNetwork/mixin.network/docs/news/2018/2018-09-25-blockchain-Tron/README.md

 ---
-title: Support public chain Tron
+title: Support blockchain Tron
-description: Mixin Network now supports the 13rd public chain Tron.
+description: Mixin Network now supports the 13rd blockchain Tron.
 editLink: false
 sidebar: false
 lastUpdated: false
 contributors: false
 ---

-Mixin Network now supports the 13rd public chain Tron, the ticker is TRX, the official website is https://tron.network/.
+Mixin Network now supports the 13rd blockchain Tron, the ticker is TRX, the official website is https://tron.network/.

 TRON is a decentralized blockchain platform for supporting smart contracts and high throughput.
 Tron aims to build a TRON ecosystem that everyone can participate in and benefit from.
 Some of the features of TRON are：